CHAPTER Rev 300 BUSINESS PROFITS TAX

 (f) A single member limited liability company shall:

-(1) Obtain a New Hampshire taxpayer identification number, as defined in Rev 2902.04, from the department by filing Form DP-200, “Request for New Hampshire Taxpayer Identification Number (NHTIN) or a Department Identification Number”, as described in Rev 2903.01, prior to filing any tax documents with the department if:
+(1) Obtain a New Hampshire taxpayer identification number, as defined in Rev 301.31 from the department at least 30 days prior to filing any tax documents with the department; and

-(2) Determine its gross business profits as provided in (a) in accordance with:
+(2) Determine its gross business profits as provided in (a) above, in accordance with:

 a.
 RSA 77-A:1, III(a), if the member is a corporation;